tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Love-Writeup.md

 {% endhighlight %}

 Shortly after submitting the URL, the target connects back to us on port 80 asking for the file, as shown above.
 This means that we have a Server Side Request Forgery (SSRF) vulnerability.
-These types of vulnerabilties can be useful since they can enable us to communicate with hosts and ports which only the vulnerable host can access.
+This type of vulnerabilties can be useful since they can enable us to communicate with hosts and ports which only the vulnerable host can access.

 We could try to use the SSRF vulnerability to access the web application running on port 5000 which gave us a `403 Forbidden` error earlier.
 This web application wasn't accessible from another host but it might be accessible for requests originating from the target host itself.
-We can try this by submitting the URL "http://localhost:5000".
+We can try this by submitting the URL [http://localhost:5000](http://localhost:5000).
 Upon doing this, we discover that the web application did not reject us.
 Instead, it provides us with the string `@LoveIsInTheAir!!!!` which is the password of to the admin account.

 ![adminCreds](/assets/{{ imgDir }}/adminCreds.png)